 Pilling – small bobbles that appear on your knitted garments are the reason why many garments are returned to the stores.
 Is pilling a sign of poor quality?
 Should I return a new garment that has attracted pilling?
 How do I get rid of them without destroying the garment?
-Frej Lewenhaupt, textile engineer and head of product development at Steamery, will enlighten you about pilling.
+Frej Lewenhaupt, textile engineer and co-founder of Steamery, will enlighten you about pilling.

 Do some textiles attract more pilling and lint than others?

-– Pilling – or pills – are excess fibers that travel to the surface of the garment.
-How much pilling a garment will attract depends on the quality and the features of the fabric: short textile fibers will generally pill more than long fibers, straight fibers will pill more than curly.
-And new garments will pill more than old, since new clothes have more excess fibers.
+"Pilling, or pills, are excess fibers that travel to the surface of the garment.
+How much pilling a garment will attract depends on the quality and the features of the fabric: short textile fibers will generally pill more than long fibers, and straight fibers will pill more than curly fibers.
+And new garments will pill more than old garments since new clothes have more excess fibers.
 Knitted fabrics will pill more than woven fabrics, since woven fabrics encapsulate the textile fibers and make it harder for them to travel.
-Pilling is typically found where there is more abrasion – wear and tear – like for instance on cuffs or on the sides.
+Pilling is typically found where there is more abrasion – wear and tear – like for instance on cuffs or on the sides."

 What do I need to consider when buying knits?

 "Start by reading the care label.
 There is a difference between synthetic pills and pills on natural fabrics.
 Synthetic pills are almost impossible to remove, while pills on natural fabrics are easily removed.
 Synthetic pilling often erupts in loose threads when you try to remove them, and that’s a problem you won’t have with garments made of natural fabrics."